 In Ford’s defense, I guess I can kind of understand why they chose to tone down the edginess of the styling on this 2018 Ford Escape.
 After all, I assume that the target buyer for one of these things is a mature adult who doesn’t really want something edgy and cool (not everybody is into flashy and cutting edge, and that’s ok).
 A simpler design with better ergonomics and usability has a heck of a lot more value to a mature audience than razor-sharp shapes and graphics designed for a younger generation.

 As I noted earlier, I spent exactly 5 days with this 2018 Ford Escape, driving a total of 412 miles.
-That was back in March of this year, and sitting here writing this review in late July has proven to be difficult without going back and looking at my notes and all of the pictures that I took.
+That was several months ago, and sitting here writing this review has proven to be difficult without going back and looking at my notes and all of the pictures that I took.
 Without looking at all of those things that I scribbled down in my notebook (things like “god this thing is so bland”), would’ve been really hard for me to put this review together based on memory alone.

 However, despite what you might be expecting, I’m not going to end of this review on a negative tone.
 Nope.
 As much as I’ve complained about how bland the 2018 Ford Escape is inside and out, it’s actually what I consider to be the perfect vehicle for a young family in need of safe, solid, dependable, and comfortable transportation.